scraperdev/the-scraper/README.md

 # The Scraper

+# STOP AND READ BEFORE YOU DO ANYTHING ELSE
+## This goes directly against Discord ToS and WILL get your account termed.
+It's really not my problem if you decide to use this and get termed.

 ## If you are going to skid this, at least credit me in one way or another.

 ## Why am I open sourcing this?
 I don't feel like maintaining it and I want stars.